bnz-digital/techincal-test-front-end-react/README.md

 Please push your code to this repository, and let us know when you're done.
 We'll get the interviewers to have a look over your code before the interview.

 Best of luck! 🎉

+## Assumptions
+- Data from 'API' is properly formatted and doesn't need to be validated